-Ghislaine Maxwell: From Socialite To Jeffrey Epstein’s Alleged Co-Conspirator
+Ghislaine Maxwell: From Socialite To Jeffrey Epstein’s Co-Conspirator

-Ghislaine Maxwell is facing decades behind bars for the role she allegedly played in procuring underage girls for her ex-boyfriend, the late convicted sex offender Jeffrey Epstein — accusations she has denied.
-Maxwell’s trial began on November 29.
-Here is a timeline detailing the 59-year-old British socialite’s association with Epstein through the years as well as the events leading up to her trial over a quarter century after the two first met.
+Ghislaine Maxwell was sentenced to two decades behind bars for the role she played in procuring underage girls for her ex-boyfriend, the late convicted sex offender Jeffrey Epstein — accusations she has denied.
+Maxwell’s trial began on November 29, 2021.
+Here is a timeline detailing the 60-year-old British socialite’s association with Epstein through the years as well as the events leading up to her trial over a quarter century after the two first met.

 Start streaming Chasing Ghislaine now on discovery+.